Do you Know Proper Transfer Techniques?

 - If the person you are moving starts to fall, help slide them to the floor.
 Once on the floor, help them get into a crawling position by bringing their most stable knee forward to push up from that side using their knee and hand together.
 The support of a stable object like a chair or wall might also help.

 Helping Someone Up After A Fall

 Note: Falling and not being able to get up can be a very traumatic experience.
-It can also be very difficult to help someone get up after they fall.
-I encourage you to watch the videos below entitled “Helping Someone Up After a Fall” and How to Get Up from the Floor MacGyver Style” which shows you how to help someone get up safely after a fall.
+It can also be complicated to help someone get up after they fall.
+I encourage you to watch the videos below entitled “Helping Someone Up After a Fall” and How to Get Up from the Floor MacGyver Style,” which shows you how to help someone get up safely after a fall.

 Summary of Video’s suggestions:

-- Check for injuries and call 9-1-1 if there is any question whether you can safely lift them without assistance
+- Check for injuries and call 9-1-1 if there is any question about whether you can safely lift them without assistance.

 - Confirm the placement of their feet solidly underneath them in a good position to stand